beekley/plunder/IDEAS.md

 - [ ] On their turn, players can either attack or do something else, like sell items or get a free item.
 - [ ] Have multiple win conditions, so players can still win even if they "behind" in some way.
 - [ ] Limit the number of cards a player can have in thier stash.
+- [ ] Make the game co-op, where players control parts of the ship during combat.
+Like Captain Sonar.